melchiorhering/GUI-OS-AI-Agent-Benchmarking/src/benchmark/README.md

-# Creating New Tasks
+# 🚀 Creating New Evaluation Tasks

-This guide explains how to create new evaluation tasks by leveraging the existing structure.
-The key is to understand the relationship between the Python files in this directory and the example configurations found in the `evaluation_examples` folder.
+Welcome!
+This guide will walk you through creating new evaluation tasks by leveraging the project's modular structure.
+By combining pre-built evaluation functions with simple configurations, you can easily set up powerful new tests.

-## Project Structure
+## 📂 Project Structure

-The project is organized as follows:
+The project is organized with a clear separation between evaluation logic and task configuration:

 ```
 .